Surue/surue.github.io/_posts/2020-04-08-Post-mortem-how-to-survive-a-6-months-school-project.md

 #### Code review

-Even though we’re all students, we have our own strength and weakness, to make to most of it wi implemented vode review validation for every task.
-Core review implies to look at some else code, understand how it work and to give constructive feedback on the implementation.
+Even though we’re all students, we have our own strength and weakness, to make to most of it we implemented code review validation for every task.
+Core review implies to look at some else code, understand how it works and to give constructive feedback on the implementation.
 Some people had to redo their task four to five times before their code was validated.
-Using code review make the programming’s level of every one quickly increase and helped keep an overall style.
+Using code review makes the programming’s level of every one quickly increase and helped keep an overall style.
 <img src="/assets/images/task_steps.JPG">

 ### The game

-It was important for us to have the basics idea of the game because this would shape the engine and every tool needed.
-It would also design the allocation of every human's resource we had.
-Or design team settle down on Star Of Anarchy, a 3D rail shooter set up is space.
+It was important for us to have the basic idea of the game because this would shape the engine and every tool needed.
+It would also design the allocation of every human resource we had.
+Or design team settles down on Star Of Anarchy, a 3D rail shooter set up is space.
 <img src="/assets/images/stars_of_anarchy_key_image.JPG" alt="">

 ## Production

-Now that all basics documents, idea, objectives where done it was time to start working on the actual project.
+Now that all basic documents, idea, objectives where done it was time to start working on the actual project.
 The programmers team was divided in three main production team:
 *   **Engine** : in charge of programming every core system of the engine, named the POK Engine
 *   **Game** : with the main objective to make firstly a prototype with Unity then making the game in our custom engine
 *   **Tool** : that is making all needed tools for the everyone in the project in Unity or POK